Bruin-Dev/Intelygenz/velocloud-bridge/README.md

 filter.
 If no enterprise id is given in the filter then every edge in that host will be published.

-When a message is received from `edge.status.request` the bridge will get the specific edge status and link status and send to to a response topic identified by the message received from `edge.status.request`, formed as it is shown in the next schema:
+When a message is received from `edge.status.request` the bridge will get the specific edge status and link status and send to to a response topic that was built by NATS under the hood:

 __edge.status.request schema__
 ```
  {
  "request_id": "4a1c306f-fdca-4e84-bdd0-363e88e76d2a",
- "response_topic": f'edge.status.response.{service_id}'
  "edge": {"host": "some.host", "enterprise_id":19, "edge_id":99}
  }
 ```